Ransomware for business

 - Disable macro scripts from files transmitted via email, and consider using Office viewer software to open Microsoft Office files transmitted via email instead of full Office Suite applications.

 - Implement software restrictions or other controls to prevent the execution of programs in common ransomware locations, such as temporary folders supporting popular Internet browsers or compression/decompression programs, including those located in the AppData/LocalAppData folder.
-(See the FBI's brochure, Ransomware Prevention and Response for CEOs.)

 The FBI also recommends that organizations do the following.